jironghuang/fundingrate/README.md

 1. The aim of this package is to provide a simple framework to query crypto funding rates on perpetual derivatives.
 2. As certain platforms such as dydx provide only a short history of funding rates data from their user interface or api calls, user may wish to store this set of data for analysis or trading in a database

-## Note on current version 0.0.1
+## Note on current version 0

-- As of now, I only set up the class for dydx platform.
-In future, I may expand to other platforms.
+- As of now, I only set up the class for dydx and binance platform.
+In future, I may expand to other platforms and generalize the code further.

 ## Set up